Willows Center

 Minimizes Serious Falls

-This indicates the percentage of residents who sustained a fall which resulted in major injury.
+This indicates the percentage of patients that suffered from a fall which resulted in serious injury.

 Minimizes Urinary Tract Infections